molnard/wasabipres2019/README.md

 __Trust developers__ Let's say we have found a wallet is fulfilling the mentioned critereas.
 How can you verify that?
 Check on the website?
 Trust in the creator of the wallet?
 In the world of bitcoin we have a good saying for that: "don't trust, verify".
 The mechanism of a software is fully determined by the source code.
 If you are compiling your own wallet from that you can be sure it will work accordingly.
 Even if you are not a programmer so you have to trust in someone at least the trust is distributed among the programmers of the world like in any open-source projects.

-__Company behind__ It is also good if there is a legal entity behind the software.
-Wasabi has zkSNACKs.

 These were the main privacy problems with wallets.
 Next session is the bitcoin network especially nodes.

 # Nodes